Frequently asked questions about

-- At least seven insurers offer short-term health insurance in Kentucky.
+Yes.
+As of 2022, there were at least seven insurers offering short-term health insurance in Kentucky.

 There are no state-specific regulations pertaining to the duration of short-term health insurance in Kentucky, so the state defaults to the federal regulations.

 Until October 2, 2018, federal rules (implemented in 2017) limited short-term plans to three months in duration and prohibited renewals.
 But the Trump administration finalized regulations in 2018 that allow insurers to offer short-term plans with initial terms up to 364 days and the option to renew for a total duration of up to 36 months.
 Insurers may cap their short-term plans at shorter durations, however, and prohibit renewal if they choose to do so.

 Soon after the new federal rules were finalized, the Kentucky Department of Insurance indicated that they were reviewing the new federal policy, and would “promulgate a regulation or recommend legislation if the Department determines changes to the federal regulatory requirements are necessary to protect Kentucky consumers.”
 But as of 2022, Kentucky has continued to allow short-term plan duration to follow the new federal guidelines in terms of length and optional renewability.

 The Kentucky Department of Insurance has put out a consumer guide to short-term health insurance, clarifying that the plans are not ACA-compliant and not regulated like regular major medical coverage.

 Several insurance companies offer short-term health policies for sale in Kentucky:

 - Everest Reinsurance

 - UnitedHealthcare (Golden Rule)